bahrus/p-et-alia/README.md

 > const pc = $hell.connect($1, $0);

-$1 is the first element you clicked on, $0 is the last.
+$1 is the first element you clicked on, $0 is the second.
 (Firefox doesn't support this.)

 Now, as you do things in the source element, which triggers custom events, the xtal-shell will log to the console suggested markup for the p-d element.